spinicist/riesling/CONTRIB.md

 ## Contributing Changes

-If you want to edit the QUIT code yourself to fix a problem or implement a new feature, you are very welcome to!
+If you want to edit the RIESLING code yourself to fix a problem or implement a new feature, you are very welcome to!
 Please follow this model for submitting a Pull Request:
 - (Fork)[https://help.github.com/articles/fork-a-repo/] the riesling repo to your Github profile.
 - Clone this repo, then create a new branch.
 - Make your changes on this branch.